slowli/term-transcript/FAQ.md

 As an example, GitHub does not provide sufficient CSP permissions for the files attached to issues, comments, etc. On the other hand, *committed* files are served with adequate permissions;
-they can be linked to using an URL like `https://github.com/$user/$repo/raw/HEAD/path/to/snapshot.svg?sanitize=true`.
+they can be linked to using a URL like `https://github.com/$user/$repo/raw/HEAD/path/to/snapshot.svg?sanitize=true`.

 ## Customizing fonts